joshjohanning/joshjohanning.github.io/_posts/2021-06-17-angular-tokenization.md

 ## The Problem

 The particular challenge with Angular is that the build output is not the same file name every time - you can't just swap in a new file with the proper values.
-See screenshot for th main.js files from two builds:
+See screenshot for th `main.js`{: .filepath} files from two builds:

 ![main.js example](/assets/screenshots/2021-06-17-angular-tokenization/main.js.png){: .shadow }
 _Compiled main.js output from two different builds_